-- 1 XLR INPUT jacks: These accommodates balanced signals.
+- (1) XLR INPUT jack: Accommodates balanced signals.
 Rane adheres to the international and U.S. standard for balanced pin configurations: Pin 1 is chassis ground (neutral), pin 2 is hot (positive), and pin 3 is signal return (negative).
-Choose between this and the 1⁄4" TRS Input jack-use only one-they do not sum. - 2 1⁄4" TRS INPUT jacks: These TRS (tip-ring-sleeve) 1⁄4" jacks accommodate either balanced or unbalanced signals.
-Balanced signals use microphone cable (two conductor with shield) with TRS 1⁄4" plugs.
-Unbalanced signals use a mono 3⁄4" TS plug (single conductor with shield), with its length kept under 10 feet (3 meters) to avoid hum and noise.
+Choose between this and the 1/4" TRS Input jack-use only one-they do not sum. - 2 1⁄4" TRS INPUT jack: This TRS (Tip-Ring-Sleeve) 1⁄4" jack accommodates either balanced or unbalanced signals.
+For an unbalanced signal use a mono 1⁄4" plug (single conductor with shield).
+For a balanced signal use microphone cable (two conductor with shield) with a TRS 1⁄4" plug.
 Choose between this and the XLR Input jack-use only one-they do not sum.
-Refer to the included RaneNote, "Sound System Interconnection" for unbalanced wiring. - 3 1⁄4" TRS OUTPUT jacks: These are TRS (tip-ring-sleeve) 1⁄4" balanced jacks compatible with either balanced or unbalanced systems.
+Refer to the included RaneNote, "Sound System Interconnection" for unbalanced wiring. - 3 1⁄4" TRS OUTPUT jack: This TRS (tip-ring-sleeve) 1⁄4" balanced jack is compatible with either balanced or unbalanced systems.
 For balanced systems, use a microphone cable wired with pin 1 is chassis ground (neutral), pin 2 is hot (positive), and pin 3 is signal return (negative).
-Refer to the RaneNote, "Sound System Interconnection" for unbalanced wiring. - 4 XLR OUTPUT jacks: These balanced outputs are wired per AES standards of pin 2 "hot", as described above in 1. - (5) Universal Voltage Input: via a miniature IEC 60320 C6 appliance inlet.
+Refer to the RaneNote, "Sound System Interconnection" for unbalanced wiring. - (4) XLR OUTPUT jack: This balanced output is wired per AES standards of pin 2 "hot", as described above in (1). - (5) Universal Voltage Input: via a miniature IEC 60320 C6 appliance inlet.
 This mates with an IEC 60320 C5 line cord (USA domestic).
 Do not lift the ground connection!

-ME15S Connection
+ME30S Connection